lydell/frappe/readme.md

   In the end, the easiest way to go is to just do it like CoffeeScript.
 After all, lots of people are used to it.
 I also find `expression1 isnt expression2` a more obvious negated comparison than `expression1 is not expression2`, because of the extra space.
+It’s better to have the linter catch `a is not b` as unclear, possibly erraneous code.

 - `@` → `this.`.
 Unlike CoffeeScript, `@` strictly means `this.`, so `@` by
   itself is invalid (use `this` instead), as is `@[foo]` and `@()` (use